finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Identify the weaknesses of the “hired agent” approach, strict legalism, naïve egoism, and naïve relativism as ethical frameworks.
 - Contrast Western and non-Western philosophical approaches and thought processes as they apply to the computer engineering field.

-## PPP/6 Engineering solutions and societal effects
+## PPP/ Engineering solutions and societal effects

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Articulate the importance of product safety when designing computer systems. - Describe the differences between correctness, reliability, and safety.
 - Explain the limitations of testing to ensure correctness.